carloadamos/investa-stealer/README.md

-# investa-stealer
+# stocks-vacuum
-Python program to get stock data from investa
+Python program to get stock data from any source